splunk/CATrustData/README.md

 This repo is a companion to David Bianco's 2023 RSA talk, "[Trust Unearned?
 Evaluating CA Trustworthiness Across 5 Billion Certificates](https://www.rsaconference.com/USA/agenda/session/Trust%20Unearned%20Evaluating%20CA%20Trustworthiness%20Across%202%20Billion%20Certificates)".
 It contains the raw risk rankings for all root CAs and the top 10k issuing CAs we encountered in our research.

+## How did we compile this data?
+It's simple:

+* We downloaded about 5 billion TLS certificates used for WebPKI (think, HTTPS websites) from 15 separate Certificate Transparency Logs (CTL)s.
+This gave us the bulk of all the TLS certificates issued during 2021 and 2022, plus some older ones, a few going back as far as 2015.
+* We partnered with some threat intelligence companies and private CTI providers to get a very large list of ~185m malicious domains and FQDNs
+* We threw all this data into Splunk and analyzed it!

+Ok, it wasn't actually *quite* so straightforward, but this was the general idea.

 ## What does the data look like?
 The risk rankings are distributed in the form of two CSV files: